emilybache/Yatzy-Refactoring-Kata/README.md

 highest scoring category for a given roll.

-## Kata: Yahzee Categories and Scoring Rules
+## Kata: Yatzy Categories and Scoring Rules

 ### Chance:
 The player scores the sum of all dice, no matter what they read.